ashertoqeer/thebackendguy.com/_posts/2020-05-03-ksqldb-java.md

 #### KSqlDB Java Client:
 So far, we have used KSqlDB CLI client, its time to get some taste of how to query from a Java application.

-KSqlDB provides a Rest endpoint to execute query and return results.
+KSqlDB provides a Rest endpoint to execute queries and return results.
 From the [docs](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/query-endpoint/):

 > The /query resource lets you stream the output records of a SELECT statement via a chunked transfer encoding.
 The response is streamed back until the LIMIT specified in the statement is reached, or the client closes the connection.
 If no LIMIT is specified in the statement, then the response is streamed until the client closes the connection.